 Best Burning Wood

-It doesn’t matter what kind of wood you but, but it does matter if it has been seasoned properly.
+It doesn’t matter what kind of wood you burn, but it does matter if it has been seasoned properly.
 Hardwoods, especially oak, must be season for over a year.
 Properly seasoned wood produces the most heat and produces the least creosote.
 Firewood that hasn’t been split for over a year isn’t going to burn well.

 If you have a problem starting your fire or keeping the fire going you are probably using this year’s wood.
-That means is has not been seasoned.
+That means it has not been seasoned.
 Unseasoned or green wood is extremely frustrating and disappointing.
 Unseasoned wood is hard to light, it will keep going out, and it will smolder.
 It will not put out heat.
 It is the moisture in the wood which causes creosote to build up at an accelerated rate.
 One fresh-cut cord of oak may contain enough water to nearly fill six (6) 55 gallon drums.
 The moisture content in the wood determines how much heat the fire puts out, and how much creosote will build up in your chimney.

 Seasoned wood look dark, or gray when compared to green wood.
 If you split a piece of seasoned wood it is white on the inside.
 It is brittle.
 It has cracks running through each piece and a lot of little cracks on the inner rings.
 Unseasoned wood has a wet, fresh looking center, with lighter wood near the edges or ends which have been exposed since cutting.
 When firewood is very fresh, the bark will be tightly attached.